How HDPE Milk Jugs Are Made and a Great Alternative

 They don’t.
 Once they melt the plastic, they have to keep it hot and flowing – so they don’t turn it on and off.
 The machines operate 24 hours a day and often 7 days a week.

 In contrast, the filler does not usually run 24 hours a day.
-Typically, the dairy processors only fill their milk jugs for about 10 or 12 hour per day, 5 days a week.
+Typically, the dairy processors only fill their milk jugs for about 10 or 12 hours per day, 5 days a week.

-I know this will not make a lot of sense, but they just keep producing them and putting them into plastics bags.
+I know this will not make a lot of sense, but they just keep making them and putting them into plastics bags.
 Then the next day, when they start their filling machines, they take them back out of the plastic bags and put them onto the production line, just like you see below.

 Yikes!
 That must require a lot of floor space for storing empty bottles.